j3soon/omni-farm-isaac/README.md

 To cancel tasks, go to the Omniverse Farm UI, select all tasks you want to cancel, and select `Bulk Actions > Cancel` and click the `Apply` button.

+Please don't use the `Retry` and `Archive` features to prevent potential issues.
+Consider resubmitting the task with `submit_task.sh` and cancel the task with `Cancel`.

 ![](docs/assets/cancel-tasks.png)

 ## Running Isaac Sim Tasks